saranshkataria/frontend-starter-toolkit/README.md

 You can then start building your own project based on the project that gets cloned.
 You can also remove the remote to the repo to avoid accidentally pushing to it.

 Once you have a copy of the project, you need to install the dependencies.
-Run the command `npm install` or `yarn add` in the command line.
+Run the command `npm install` or `yarn` in the command line.
 After that you can run one of the following commands in the command line:

-- `npm dev` or `yarn dev` to run a development server
+- `npm dev` or `yarn dev` to run a development server using webpack dev server.
+Each time you hit save, changes get hot reloaded using hot module replacement
 - `npm prod` or `yarn prod` to create a production build
 - `npm prod:debug` or `yarn prod:debug` to run webpack in debug mode while using the production configuration
 - `npm dev:debug` or `yarn dev:debug` to run webpack in debug mode while using the development configuration